teafr/TodoListWebApplication/README.md

 # To-do List Web Application

-Web Application have such functions:
+Web Application has such functions:
 - Review all assigned tasks and filter them by: status, tag and due date.
 Also to sort them and see next/previous page
 - Check to-do lists in navigation menu and create/edit/delete them.
 - See tasks in specific to-do list